Dressing the Part: Fashioning Your College Confidence

 How can I maintain my sense of style on a student budget?

-Be strategic about your purchases.
+Be strategic about your purchases and shopping habits.
 Look for versatile pieces that can be styled in multiple ways.
 Thrift stores and online marketplaces are great for finding unique items at a lower cost.
 Also, consider clothing swaps with friends.
-Being resourceful can actually enhance your creativity and help you define your personal style.
+Strategic shopping can help you maintain your style on a budget, and being resourceful can actually enhance your creativity and help you define your personal style.

 Conclusion